bhk/scam/reference.md

  * This second invocation should take longer to execute.
 Dividing the additional time by 10 will give the amount of time spent in that function during that use case.

-## Libraries

-SCAM contains several modules that can be used by SCAM programs or from the SCAM REPL.
-Programs will need to `require` the appropriate module; these are by default included in the REPL environment.

-For documentation, refer to the corresponding `.scm` files in the SCAM project.
-(Look for `&public` functions.)

-The following are general-purpose modules:

- - `core`: generic, commonly-used functions.
- - `num`: arbitrary-precision decimal floating point numbers.
- - `io`: generic I/O functions.
- - `trace`: functions for tracing, debugging, and profiling.